harshalmore31/phoenix/readme.md

  - Issue 3 : it was about, stopping the recording when the user stops speaking, the issue was it wasn't feeling like a conversation, everytime when you stop speaking you have to press the 'q' keyword to stop ( i specified the q keyword ), it seems too manul human work

  2. Problem I think, we can utilize the function calling property of the LLM model, for many cases we can automate things

+ 3. Implementing screen capture to make the LLM model know what I am working on !

+ 4. There are more features to go !......